Return to USC School of Architecture

 The NAAB-accredited professional undergraduate program is designed to provide an exceptional university education.
 Students study architecture as well as other basic disciplines throughout the five-year program.
 We encourage students to pursue minors or elective courses to combine their interest in architecture with fields such as entrepreneurship, construction management, real estate development or animation and digital arts.

 Beginning in the first semester, students will be immersed in both architectural and general university studies.
 The first six semesters provides a foundation in understanding architecture through studies in design, technology, and history, concluding with integrative studies that help develop a deeper understanding of becoming an architect.
 The remaining four semesters provide the opportunity to explore many aspects of architecture and to develop individual strengths and interests.
+One of these semesters will include domestic or international off-campus instruction.
 Studies will conclude with a comprehensive project with a component of directed research defined by the student based on choice and initiative.

 Bachelor of Science in Architectural Studies